 Bias Is Not Always Bad!

 Yes, just because a survey has bias doesn’t mean it’s bad.
-If you have a clear idea of how these biases are impacting the overall data quality, it’s totally fine.
+If you have a clear idea of how these biases are impacting the overall data quality, it’s fine.
 Because let’s be honest, eliminating all bias from a survey is not in anyone’s hands.

 Biases are also useful in categorizing your target market based on demographics, income level, interests, and more.
 So ultimately, biases lead to better data collection if you use them correctly.